lucas-viera/openai-image-generator/README.md

 ### HTML

-HTML code consists basically of one main block for the image description and size to be entered and a secondary section in which we'll see the AI generated image coming from `OpenAI`
+HTML code consists basically of one main block for the image description and size to be entered and a secondary section in which we'll see the AI generated image coming from `OpenAI`.

-Also we added a navbar just for easy access to the Documentation
+Also we added a navbar just for easy access to the Documentation.

 ### Styles